andrepires/mymoney/README.md

 It's Andre speaking.
 This sample project is all about learning...
 It was created during one of my classes, by me and my students.
 I tried to use several key software concepts on it.
-Many of them I was able to do the right way...
-Many of them I did wrong or are incomplete.
+Many of them, I was able to do the right way...
+Many of them, I did wrong or are incomplete.
 All kind of contribution is welcome.
 Use this sample to learn, teach, change, criticize, whatever you will.
 Just keep in mind that it was an experiment created during a course...